Brad Johnson (American football): 2000 season

-The following year in 2000 the Redskins went 8-8, Johnson threw more interceptions than touchdowns, and signed with Tampa Bay as a free agent during the offseason while Jeff George started in Washington for 2001.
-George would go on to have the worst stats in the league and was released for Tony Banks after the second game with a 0-2 start, while Johnson had a strong season in Tampa Bay and won a Super Bowl the following year.
+Johnson signed with Tampa Bay as a free agent during the offseason while George started in Washington for 2001.
+George would go on to have the worst stats in the league and was released for Tony Banks after the second game with a 0–2 start, while Johnson had a strong season in Tampa Bay and won a Super Bowl the following year.